-A NAIT instructor's experience fighting fires in Fort McMurray
+A NAIT alum's experience fighting fires in Fort McMurray

 The fire didn’t get the better of Justin Birch (Automotive Service Technician ’14), but when he stopped at NAIT the morning of May 9 to check in on his classes – still in the protective gear he wore in Fort McMurray – you could tell the massive blaze came close.

-After 5 days of fighting fires, delivering supplies and fixing trucks up north, the 23-year-old Automotive Service Technician instructor and volunteer firefighter was groggy for lack of sleep.
+After 5 days of fighting fires, delivering supplies and fixing trucks up north, the 23-year-old volunteer firefighter (also an Automotive Service Technician instructor at the time) was groggy for lack of sleep.
 He stole about 6 hours here and there over a 40-plus hour shift.
-His hands were blackened by ash and dirt, his hair stiff with the stuff.
+His hands were blackened by ash and dirt, his hair stiff with it.
 The scent of wood smoke hung about him.

 “Do I smell?” he asked, desensitized to it.